 - Refer to this FAQ for a detailed introduction to self-archiving.

-- Learn more about author addenda from the Science Commons.
+- Learn more about author addenda from SPARC.

 - Use this tookit to learn how to keep track of the different versions of your article.